Gopika-K-G/Recipe-Sharing-Platform/README.md

 - Upload their recipes
 - Provide step-by-step cooking instructions
-- Interact with others through comments and ratings.
+- Interact with others through comments and ratings
-- Bookmark their favourite recipes.
+- Bookmark their favourite recipes

 ### **Features:**